skrusche63/spark-piwik/README.md

 In this project, we retrieve historical engagement data from the `piwik_log_conversion_item` table with Spark and transform these data into an appropriate transaction format.
 To this end, all ecommerce items that refer to the same ecommerce order are aggregated into single line.

+**Note**: The retrieved ecommerce items are filtered by those items that have not been deleted from a certain order.

-The output of this transformation has the following format:
+The output of this transformation has the format specified here,
 ```
 idsite|idvisitor|idorder|timestamp|item item item ...
 -----------------------------------------------------